Table of Contents

-Additionally, they can help you in setting limits on the furnishings your dog is permitted to use.
+Additionally, they can help you set limits on the furnishings your dog is permitted to use.

 Want your doggo off of your brand-new couch?
 Then, get Fido his very own sofa!

-There are a variety of dog sofas available, both big and small, so you're sure to find one that suits your pet.
+A variety of dog sofas are available, both big and small, so you're sure to find one that suits your pet.